 All tours cast off from the dock behind the Wetlands Acadian Cultural Center at 314 St. Mary Street in Thibodaux.
 Two boat tours are available:

 - On Wednesdays, tours delve into Thibodaux's role in history with a cruise to the E.D.
 White Plantation Home, birthplace of U.S. Supreme Court Chief Justice Edward Douglas White.
-Tickets $5 (cash or check only).
+Tickets cost $5 (cash or check only).
 Tours leave the center at 10:00 a.m. and return at noon.

 Reservations are required; call 985-448-1375.
 Tours are limited to 20 people (minimum of eight).
 Tour participants should dress for a day in the sun and arrive by 9:30 a.m.
 Group boat tours are available by reservation; call the center for more information.
 Note that tours happen when weather permits.
 No tours on federal holidays when Wetlands Acadian Cultural Center is closed.